mohamineoueslati/bilan_ocr_ui/README.md

 ## Dependencies

-This project assume that you have installed `nodejs lts` and the angular cli version >= 13.
+This project assumes that you have installed `nodejs lts` and the angular cli version >= 13.

 You could download and install nodejs from this link https://nodejs.org/en/ (choose the lts version).